 Coming by train, access is from Shimo-suwa Station.
 Check the map on the Shimosha page or follow the crowds to find the action.
 (Also check the Shimosha page for festival details.)
 The log riding (kiotoshi) hill is about 4 km away.

 For Yamadashi, in the past there has been some free seating on tarps down by the river, which isn’t bad for a while.
 You’ll be able to watch the logs drop from there, if from a distance.
 Once you’ve seen a couple that way, if you have time and are feeling adventurous, I’d recommend heading up into the neighborhood above the log riding slope (the blue route on the bottom of the Shimosha page will get you there).
 At that point the logs are moving forward pretty slowly, waiting for the preceding pillars to fall.
 But the atmosphere along the road and through the neighborhood is festive.
-The chances of not constantly being offered cups of sake is slim.
+The chances of not constantly being offered cups of sake are slim.

 The further up into the hills you go during Yamadashi, the fewer spectators there are.
 This is fun too, if you don’t mind the walking.
 Getting up there fairly early will give you a unique perspective.
 See the Shimosha page for times.